vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/contour-to-ingress-and-beyond.md

 ---
 title:  "Getting Started with Contour - To Ingress and Beyond"
-linkTitle: "Getting Started with Contour - To Ingress and Beyond"
+linkTitle: "Contour to Ingress and Beyond"
-parent: Contour to Ingress and Beyond
 weight: 2
 topics:
 - Kubernetes